campuscode/rails-guides-pt-BR/source/form_helpers.md

 <% end %>
 ```

-Assuming the person had two addresses, with ids 23 and 45 this would create output similar to this:
+Assuming the person has two addresses with IDs 23 and 45, the above form would
+render output similar to:

 ```html
 <form accept-charset="UTF-8" action="/people/1" method="post">